PhD thesis

 4. Once the presentation of the doctoral thesis has been authorized, the academic committee of the doctoral program will submit the proceedings to the General Doctoral Committee by sending the following documentation:

-5. Once the thesis submission has been authorized, the doctoral candidate will request authorization from the General Doctoral Committee for its defense, enclosing the following documentation:
+5. Once the thesis submission has been authorized, the doctoral candidate will request the General Doctoral Committee to authorize its defense, submitting the following documentation:

-6. Once the file has been received, the General Doctoral Commission must proceed:
+6. Once the receipt of the file has been verified, the General Doctoral Commission must proceed:

 7. Once the statutory period for public presentation has elapsed, and after notification from the academic committee of the doctoral programme in charge, the General Doctoral Committee will decide on the authorisation to defend the thesis.
 To this end, it will deal with the administrative or non-academic aspects of the file, unless objections have been made during the period of public presentation, in which case it will decide what it deems appropriate, following a report from the academic committee in charge and a hearing with the doctoral student.
 In the event that authorisation is denied, the doctoral student will be notified and the director or co-directors of the thesis and the academic committee of the doctoral programme will be notified.
 The doctoral student may appeal to the rector, who will decide following a report from the General Doctoral Committee.

-8. Once the defense of the thesis has been authorized, there cannot be more than six months between the date of registration of the application for presentation and the date of reading of the thesis.
+8. Once the thesis defense has been authorized, there may not be more than six months between the date of registration of the application for presentation and the date of the thesis reading.

 Doctoral thesis evaluation committee